Snow blower: Safety issues

 The U.S. Consumer Product Safety Commission estimates that each year there are approximately 5,740 snowblower related injuries in the United States which require medical attention.
 One problem with the design of the snow blower is that snow can build up in the auger, jamming it and stalling the motor.
 This is complicated by the fact that the auger could deform before applying enough resistance to the motor to turn it off.
 If the jam is cleared by hand, it is possible for the auger to return to its natural shape suddenly and with great force, possibly injuring the operator.
 Snow blowers are a leading cause of traumatic hand and finger amputations.
 The correct procedure is to turn off the engine, disengage the clutch and then clear the jam with a broom handle or other long object.
 In an effort to improve safety, many manufacturers now include a plastic tool to be used to clear jams, often mounted directly to the snow blower.

-Most modern machines mitigate this problem by including a safety system known as the "Dead man's switch" to prevent the mechanism from rotating when the operator is not at the controls.
-They are mandatory in some jurisdictions.
+Most modern machines mitigate this problem by including a dead man's switch to prevent the mechanism from rotating when the operator is not at the controls; these may be mandatory in some jurisdictions.

 Jet-engine snow blowers

 Jet engines and other gas turbines are used for large scale propelling and melting of snow over rails and roads.
 These blowers first were used in Russia and Canada in the 1960s, and were later introduced into the U.S. by the Boston Transportation Authority.

 The jet engine both melts and blows the snow, clearing the tracks faster than other methods.
 While offering considerably greater power in a relatively lightweight machine, this method is much more expensive than traditional snow removing methods.
-In Russia, the high cost is partially negated by utilizing retired military jet engines, such as the Klimov VK-1.
+In Russia, the high cost is partially offset by utilizing retired military jet engines, such as the Klimov VK-1.